Today’s Sociology: Ideology and Partisan Advocacy

 “Today, sociology treats complex and contested questions with the most simplified framework imaginable.
 All questions about human life are now equations of victims and victimizers and the mechanisms by which the powerful oppress the powerless.
 No alternative explanatory models for the empirical outcomes we see in the world are entertained or even acknowledged as legitimate.
 All evidence that cannot be adequately twisted to fit the storyline is ignored.
 Outright mendacity about empirical matters is embraced, details of cases are occluded, and everything is furiously spun from the start in the direction desired.”

 Sociology’s faculty, professional associations, graduate programs and to a large degree journals are all complicit.
 Dissident sociologists keep their heads down.
 The question has come up in various circles whether sociology can be saved or reformed.
 Many believe that the solution is to have other disciplines address the scientific questions that used to be in the wheelhouse for sociology and criminology.
 This is already happening.
+Some sociology is getting done by people not trained in sociology.
+They are loyal to the content, not to its professional manifestation.

-Woke Sociology is Fake Social Justice.
+Sociology is Fake Social Justice.
 Social Justice Without Economic Class.

 Critical Theory and Intersectionality Underlie Woke Sociology

 The definition and core tenets of wokism are contested and what it denotes is not always clear.
 Political scientist Eric Kaufman provides a general definition of woke as ‘the sacralization of historically disadvantaged race, gender and sexual identity groups’.
-While the term ‘wokeness’ may be receding in popular debate, woke practices remain firmly entrenched in higher education.
-The precepts of wokism, as manifested in academic sociology are:
+While the term ‘wokeness’ may be receding in popular discourse, woke practices remain firmly entrenched in higher education.
+The culture and bureacracy inside universities are deeply engrained.
+These things persist.

 Everything (including science and academia) is racist, sexist, hetero, colonial and about power struggle between the oppressors and oppressed.